-We present an experimental study with five case studies.
-We show that our approach is highly flexible, with minimum programming effort for changing the target devices.
-The results of a performance study comparing our approach with optimized reference codes show that our implementation does not introduce significant performance penalties.
+codes show that our implementation does not introduce significant performance penalties.

 The rest of the paper is organized as follows: Section 2 presents the related work.
 Section 3 introduces the libraries used to build our proposal.
 Section 4 explains the proposed model.
 Section 5 shows the experimental study, and finally Sect.
 6 exposes the conclusions and future work.

-2 Related work
+2. Related work

-In this section we analyse different works proposed in the literature that target the simplification of parallel programming on heterogeneous systems, composed by different computational devices, including accelerators.
+In this section we analyse different works proposed in the literature that target the simplification of parallel programming on heterogeneous systems that have different computational devices, including accelerators.
 These proposals avoid the need for using a manual combination of the specific programming models for each computation device.
 They introduce unified programming models or tool abstractions to manage the architectural differences between computational units of different nature or capabilities.

-A widespread programming framework to deal with heterogeneous devices is OpenCL [19].
-The OpenCL context abstraction allows the management of multiple devices of the same nature (using the same platform in OpenCL notation).
-However, the coordination of devices of different natures, and the management of data sharing or partitioning, computation mapping, load balancing, and communication across them are tricky, and should be manually solved and coded by the programmer.
+A widespread programming framework to deal with heterogeneous devices is OpenCL [16].
+The OpenCL context abstraction allows to manage multiple devices of the same nature (using the same platform in OpenCL notation).
+However, the coordination of devices of different natures, and the management of data sharing or partitioning, computation mapping, load balancing, and communication across them is tricky, and should be manually solved and coded by the programmer.
 Moreover, the abstractions introduced by OpenCL derive in many cases in not reaching the best possible performance (see e.g. [8]).
-Many libraries of higher level of abstraction, that rely on OpenCL as execution layer, typically inherit some of these problems (see e.g. [19]).
-An interesting example of abstraction built on top of OpenCL is the Maat library [16].
+Many libraries of higher level of abstraction, that rely on OpenCL as execution layer, typically inherit some of these problems (see e.g. [16]).
+An interesting example of abstraction built on top of OpenCL is the Maat library [14].
 It provides a unified context with an abstract view regardless of the number and nature of devices, for GPU and CPU platforms.
 The main differences with our proposal are related to our choice of internally using native or vendor low-level programming models.
 We propose the possibility of declaring both unified and specialized/optimized kernels for different architectures, which are selected at run-time for each particular device.
-Our proposal allows the exploitation of features of the native programming models, or specialized third-party libraries optimized for the device.
+Our proposal allows the exploitation of features of the native programming models, or specialized thirdparty libraries optimized for the device.
 We introduce more flexibility to select the desired devices associated to a multicontroller, applying techniques such as grouping CPU-cores as a single device, to exploit native multi-threaded parallelism inside a kernel.
 The performance results presented for the Maat library are only compared with other OpenCL implementations.
 It has not been stated yet the performance effects comparing with using more specific programming models such as combinations of CUDA for GPUs, and OpenMP for multicore CPUs.

 More general approaches propose complete integrated frameworks that exploit lower-level specific programming models.
-Some examples include OM-PICUDA [9], Cashemere [6], StarPU [7] or the skeleton programming framework based on it, SkePU [2].
+Some examples include OMPICUDA [9], Cashemere [6], StarPU [7] or the skeleton programming framework based on it, SkePU [2].
 PACXX [4] is a transformation system integrated into the LLVM compiler framework.
 It generates code for different kinds of devices, and it transforms explicit parallel constructions that use the concept of kernel and launching in an abstract an elegant form.
-Scogland et al [17] also proposes a mixed approach by adapting OpenMP pragmas to heterogeneous systems.
+Scogland et al [15] also proposes a mixed approach by adapting OpenMP pragmas to heterogeneous systems.
 In general all these approaches hide the coordination details to the programmer, to the point of constraining the potential optimizations that could be achieved manually.
-Techniques to select launching parameters like the threadblock size are for example tackled in SkePU using trial-and-error, with no possibility to extrapolate the results to other kernel codes or architectures.
+Techniques to select launching parameters like the threadblock size are for example tackled in SkePU using trialand-error, with no possibility to extrapolate the results to other kernel codes or architectures.